Zainiddinnn/GIT-1/README.md

 > At GitHub, changes are called commits.

 > Each commit (change) has a description explaining why a change was made.

+### Pull Requests

+Pull Requests are the heart of GitHub _collaboration._

+With a pull request you are _proposing_ that your changes should be _merged_ (pulled in) with the master.

+Pull requests show content _differences_, changes, additions, and subtractions in _colors_ (green and red).

+As soon as you have a commit, you can open a pull request and start a discussion, even before the code is finished.